Updated Dec 18 2019

-The collection, rooms and spaces in the museum
+The collection, rooms and spaces in the Barcelona Erotic Museum

 The museum is divided into various rooms and spaces, all situated on the same floor of the building, in which around 800 items are displayed.
 Many of the objects are original items, but some are reproductions, with the idea of offering a continuous chronology, that starts from erotica from the ancient civilizations and takes us right up to the present day.

 The first items on display in this area of the museum correspond to the Upper Paleolithic era.
 There are also reproductions and original items from ancient Egypt, Greece and Rome.

 Although you will find items that are contemporaries of those located in the Ancient Civilizations room, you will see a clear difference in how sexuality and eroticism was represented in Eastern and Western civilizations.
 The items on display in this room relate to China and Japan.

 The Kama Sutra and the Ananga Ranga

 The information about two of the best-known books relating to erotica, the Kama Sutra and the Ananga Ranga, both of Hindu origin, sits side by side with the exhibition of a few items.